ilgoncalves/tv-sync/README.md

 # TvSync

 TvSync is a React Native application that allows users to browse, search, and keep track of their favorite TV series.
-The application uses the TVMaze API to fetch series data and Firebase to handle offline data.
+The application uses the TVMaze API to fetch series data.
 ## Features

 - [x] Browse all series from the TVMaze API